Whether you’d like to drop five pounds or 50, it can feel like there are a million weight-loss obstacles standing in your way.

 Solution: Be patient and keep trying new things.

 First of all, you may not really know what good, nutritious food tastes like.
 (Hint: It’s not plain, flavorless chicken and limp, over-cooked veggies.)
-Watch a healthy cooking show to learn the basics and experiment with some new recipes.
-Need some ideas?
-You can find a slew of options right here.

 But if you just don’t think anything will taste good unless it’s deep-fried and loaded with salt or sugar, be patient.
 As you build out your recipe repertoire and try new things, you’ll find foods that you enjoy, and even ones that don’t seem appealing right now might eventually become your favorites.